-- 6.1 On behalf of its IBEW employees, the City has contracted with the Public Employees' Retirement System (PERS) for retirement benefits.
+- 6.1 On behalf of its Local 1245, IBEW employees, the City has contracted with the Public Employees' Retirement System (PERS) for retirement benefits.
 Employees are designated "local miscellaneous" members of PERS; the retirement coverage formula for this group is 2.5% at 55.
-The City has contracted for additional benefits including: (1) "1959 Survivor Benefit" Level 4, for which the employee pays \$.93 per pay period; (2) Post Retirement Survivor allowance' (3) One Year Final Compensation; and (4) The City will report the value of the Employer Paid Member Contributions (EPMC) to PERS on all reportable compensation.
-(Amended 7/1/10) - a) Effective the first full pay period following ratification of the IBEW MOU 2010-2013, employees in classifications represented by IBEW shall pay the 8% employee contribution to PERS.
+The City has contracted for additional benefits including: (1) "1959 Survivor Benefit" Level 4, for which the employee pays \$.93 per pay period; (2) Post Retirement Survivor allowance (3) One Year Final Compensation; and (4) The City will report the value of the Employer Paid Member Contributions (EPMC) to PERS on all reportable compensation.
+(Amended 7/1/10) - a) Effective the first full pay period following ratification of the Local 1245, IBEW MOU 2010-2013, employees in classifications represented by Local 1245, IBEW shall pay the 8% employee contribution to PERS.
 The employee contribution is made by a pre-tax payroll deduction of 8%.
-(Added 7/1/10) - 6.2 For IBEW employees hired on or after the effective date of the CalPERS amendment establishing a second tier pension plan for Local Miscellaneous Members, the retirement formula will be 2% at 60.
+(Added 7/1/10) - 6.2 For Local 1245, IBEW employees hired on or after the effective date of the CalPERS amendment establishing a second tier pension plan for Local Miscellaneous Members, the retirement formula will be 2% at 60.
 Retirement benefits will be calculated using the average income of the three highest years.
 The City shall maintain additional CalPERS benefits as follows: 1) "1959 Survivor Benefits" for which employee shall pay \$.93 per bi-weekly pay period; 2) Post Retirement Survivor Allowance; and 3) Credit for Unused Sick Leave.
 Employees will pay the 7% employee contribution to CalPERS.
 The employee contribution is made by a pre-tax payroll deduction of 7%.
 (Added 7/1/12) - 6.3 PEPRA.
 The Public Employees' Pension Reform Act of 2013 (PEPRA) and related Public Employees' Retirement law amendments in Assembly Bill 340 became law on September 12, 2012 and the provisions were effective January 1, 2013.
-The City and I.B.E.W. agree to implement all PEPRA provisions, and all applicable amendments thereto.
-Effective January 1, 2013 all employees defined by PEPRA as "New members" in PERS 'Miscellaneous' classifications shall pay 50% of the total normal cost for the new Miscellaneous PERS pension formula of 2%@62, which is currently 6.5% as an employee contribution (on a pre-tax payroll deduction), with a three year final compensation period.
+The City and Local 1245, IBEW agree to implement all PEPRA provisions, and all applicable amendments thereto.
+Effective January 1, 2013 all employees defined by PEPRA as "New members" in PERS 'Miscellaneous' classifications shall pay 50% of the total normal cost for the new Miscellaneous PERS pension formula of 2% at 62, actual employee contribution determined by PERS (on a pre-tax payroll deduction), with a three year final compensation period.